-- Application #PA-19-815, for a Rezoning/Text Code Amendment to change the zoning designation of the property located at 605 North Dixie Highway from Central RAC/ Transitional Subdistrict to West RAC/Foster Road Subdistrict and the property located at 608 NW 1st Avenue from Central RAC/Neighborhood to West RAC/ Foster Road Subdistrict. - 2.
-Application #PDO-19-816 applying PDO (Planned Development) Overlay District to the 3 parcels of the project. - 3.
-Application #RV-19-845 requesting a road vacation of NW 6th Street between North Dixie Highway and NW 1st Avenue.
-(Planning and Zoning Board action is not required for this item). - 4.
-Application #DB-19-3486 for Major Development Review approval of the Project as provided by Section 32-382 of the Zoning and Land Development Code.
+1. Application #PA-19-815, for a Rezoning/Text Code Amendment to change the zoning designation of the property located at 605 North Dixie Highway from Central RAC/ Transitional Subdistrict to West RAC/Foster Road Subdistrict and the property located at 608 NW 1st Avenue from Central RAC/Neighborhood to West RAC/ Foster Road Subdistrict.

+- 2. Application #PDO-19-816 applying PDO (Planned Development Overlay) District to the 3 parcels of the project. - 3.
+Application #RV-19-845 requesting a road vacation of NW 6th Street between North Dixie Highway and NW 1st Avenue. - 4.
+Application #DB-18-3486 for Major Development Review approval of the Project as provided by Section 32-382 of the Zoning and Land Development Code.